guanzgrace/guanzgrace.github.io/_pages/publications.md

 ---

-I am interested in AI safety and societal impacts.
+I am interested in AI in marketplaces, AI safety, and societal impacts.

 ## Organ Allocation